Mongol invasions of India: Intrusion into the Delhi Sultanate

 The Delhi prince Jalal al-Din Masud, traveled to the Mongol capital at Karakorum to seek the assistance of Möngke Khan in seizing the throne from his elder brother in 1248.
 When Möngke was crowned as Great Khan, Jalal al-Din Masud attended the ceremony and asked for help from Möngke.
 Möngke ordered Sali Noyan to assist him to recover his ancestral realm.
 Sali Noyan made successive attacks on Multan and Lahore.
 Shams-uddin Muhammad Kurt I, the client malik (ruling prince) of Herat, accompanied the Mongols.
 Jalal al-Din Masud was installed as client ruler of Lahore, Kunjah and Sodhra.
 In 1257 the governor of Sindh offered his entire province to Hulegu Khan, Möngke's brother, and sought Mongol protection from his overlord in Delhi.
 Hulegu led a strong force under Sali Noyan into Sindh.
-In the winter of 1257 - beginning of 1258, Sali Noyan entered Sind in strength and dismantled the fortifications of Multan; his forces may also have infested the island fortress of Bukkur on the Indus.

 But Hulegu refused to sanction a grand invasion of the Delhi Sultanate and a few years later diplomatic correspondence between the two rulers confirmed the growing desire for peace.

 Ghiyas ud din Balban's (r.1266–1287) one absorbing preoccupation was the danger of a Mongol invasion.
 For this cause he organized and disciplined his army to the highest point of efficiency; for this he made away with disaffected or jealous chiefs, and steadily refused to entrust authority to Hindus; for this he stayed near his capital and would not be tempted into distant campaigns.

 Large-scale Mongol invasions of India ceased and the Delhi sultans used the respite to recover the frontier towns like Multan, Uch, and Lahore, and to punish the local ranas and rais who had joined hands with either the Khwarazmian or the Mongol invaders.